josbouten/bioplot/doc/bioplot.rst

 field 1: string: label identifying a subject (training data).

-field 2: string: name of data file containing biometric features or raw data originating from the subject denoted by field 1 used for making a test model.
+field 2: string: name of data file containing biometric features or raw data originating from the subject denoted by field 1 used for making a test/evaluation model.
 In the example you see a wav-file, but this can be any string identifying a file or feature set.

-field 3: string: label identifying a subject (test data).
+field 3: string: label identifying a subject (test/evaluation data).

 field 4: string: name of data file containing biometric features or raw data originating from the subject denoted by field 3 used for training the reference model.
 In the example you see a wav-file, but this can be any string identifying a file or feature set.